Should Top Gun Maverick Win The Oscar for Best Picture?

 The case against it is, well, the story about as vanilla as it gets, the script is mediocre, and there isn’t one standout acting performance you can hang your hat on as being the cream of the crop, even this year’s crop.

-The wild card though, is how satisfying the movie was to so many people.
-Even scouring the internet, where you can find curmudgeons who will find a way to hate any movie, its hard to find detractors of this movie.
+The wild card is how satisfying the movie was to so many people.
+Even scouring the internet, where you can find curmudgeons who will find a way to hate any movie, makes it hard to find detractors of this movie.
 The Academy historically has never cared about this aspect, but should it?

-In 2022, the answer might have to be yes, to course correct for how irrelevant the Best Picture Oscar has become.
+In 2022, the answer might have to be yes to correct how irrelevant the Best Picture Oscar has become.

-The last movie to win best picture and gross more than $100 million domestic box office was Argo in 2012.
-It’s been 10 years since we’ve had a Best Picture Winner that’s had a decent amount of commercial appeal and was a unanimously liked crowd pleaser.
+Argo was the last movie to win Best Picture and gross more than $100 million domestic box office in 2012.
+It’s been 10 years since we’ve had a Best Picture Winner with a decent amount of commercial appeal and was a unanimously liked crowd pleaser.

-If you want to make the case for Top Gun Maverick in a vacuum, the best comp in recent history is Avatar in 2009.
-Avatar made $785 domestic box office and was viewed as a Best Picture contender and possible winner due to the groundbreaking innovations in 3D technology and how crowd pleasing it was.
+If you want to make the case for Top Gun: Maverick in a vacuum, the best comp in recent history is Avatar in 2009.
+Avatar made $785 at the domestic box office and was viewed as a Best Picture contender and possible winner due to the groundbreaking innovations in 3D technology and how crowd-pleasing it was.

-Avatar, like Top Gun Maverick, featured a vanilla script and no note-worthy performances.
-But, it was a great movie because of how singular the visual effects were, and honestly, has a right to be the real best picture winner over The Hurt Locker.
-(Before you @ me, 2009 was a loaded year for movies, and 5 other movies were also deserving of Best Picture.
-The point is Avatar was so singular in visual excellence, and achieved so much in customer satisfaction, it has a legit claim to the title)
+Like Top Gun Maverick, Avatar featured a vanilla script and no note-worthy performances.
+But it was a great movie because of how singular the visual effects were, and honestly, it has a right to be the real Best Picture winner over The Hurt Locker.
+(Before you @ me, 2009 was a loaded year for movies, and 5 other movies deserved Best Picture.
+The point is Avatar was so singular in visual excellence and achieved so much in customer satisfaction it has a legit claim to the title)

 By the way, we should remind ourselves, Top Gun made $716 million domestically, as of this writing, with a $126 million opening weekend, and most importantly, the sound effects are just as ground breaking as the visual effects were for Avatar.